18 Data to constrain process model

 write_csv(obs, "data/site_carbon_data.csv")

-Now, we have a complete, up-to-date carbon budget file that is stored in a format compatible with our simple forest process model.
+Now, we have a complete, up-to-date carbon budget file in a format compatible with our simple forest process model.
 This will allow us to calibrate parameters, assimilate data, and evaluate forecasts.
 We will use this file in the subsequent chapters.